arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

-### ZWED0112E":"The server found no plugin implementing the specified default authentication type of %s.
+### ZWED0113E

+  The server found no authentication types.
+Verify that the server configuration file defines server authentication.

   **Reason:**

   TODO